Buying Property in Malaysia Step by Step Guide

 The SPA is usually signed within a fixed period after booking.
 Always review it with a qualified property lawyer.

-Step 6: Apply for Loan and Property Valuation
+Step 6: Apply for a Loan and Property Valuation

 After SPA signing: